SolarSPELL

 As of 2024, SolarSPELL has distributed nearly 600 libraries in 15 countries globally and trained almost a thousand individuals on how to use the digital library technology.

 History

 SolarSPELL was co-founded by Laura Hosman, a professor at Arizona State University (ASU), and Bruce Baikie in 2015.
 Hosman's students were involved in the creation and testing of multiple iterations of the SolarSPELL device.

+Awards and Recognitions

 Dr. Laura Hosman and Bruce Baikie, co-founders of SolarSPELL, receive the award for "Best in Show" at the 2025 South by Southwest Innovation Awards.

-The ASU SolarSPELL Initiative was named "Best in Show" at the 2025 South by Southwest Innovation Awards in March 2025.
-SolarSPELL was also named one of TIME's Best Inventions of 2025.